 If you think you can’t do this alone, call for professional help.
 Landscape maintenance experts are always ready to provide much-needed assistance during extreme weather conditions.

 It’s best to plant flowers that bloom in spring during late fall or early winter.
 Angie’s List suggests that overseeding and fall aeration helps fill the bare spots in your garden, providing you with a thicker and greener lawn.
 You can also introduce a variety of sturdy grass types to help protect your lawn from diseases and extreme temperatures.

 It’s better to sow seeds in a secure planter or greenhouse.
 Let the seedlings sprout and wait until a few leaves appear and the stems look sturdy enough.
 The period between sowing and transplanting is called the hardening period.

 Basically, you are preparing the seedlings for transplanting.
-This ensures that they can withstand the extreme temperatures once you transplant them.
+This ensures that they can withstand extreme temperatures once you transplant them.
 It’s ideal to plant the seedlings early in the morning or before the sun sets.
 Provide shade if possible to protect the plants against snow or other debris.

 Keep your flora well-hydrated

-Knowing how to maintain the plants in your lawn is the best way to keep them healthy before, during, and after winter.
-Keep these tips in mind to avoid any problem in the future.
+Knowing how to maintain the plants on your lawn is the best way to keep them healthy before, during, and after winter.
+Keep these tips in mind to avoid any problems in the future.
 You can also try to get in touch with a reputable commercial lawn expert who can help you with proper landscape maintenance.
 Doing so will ensure that your plants will endure the challenges brought about by the changing season.
 Exercise caution when choosing a landscape maintenance service provider in your location.